Bali airport closes as Mount Agung volcano spews ash, smoke

 Flights were canceled for 24 hours and stranded 59,000 domestic and international passengers.
 Amidst the chaos, Bali's tourism plunged.

-Volcanic activity had only subsided by February 2018, and the Bali Tourism office announced that the volcano alert had been downgraded to a Level III.
+Volcanic activity had only subsided by February 2018, and the Bali Tourism office announced that the volcano alert had been downgraded from level four to level three.

 However, there still remains a 4-kilometer no-go zone around Mount Agung's peak.

-The Volcano Observatory Notice for Aviation continues to place the level of activity at Mount Agung at Orange, or Level III, signaling an intense increase in activity but no eruption.

-Officials predict the ash cloud would move west and southwest of the Island, and said there may be an increase in earthquake tremors.